openshift-labs/learn-katacoda/servicemesh/1-introduction/1what-is-service-mesh.md

-The term service mesh is often used to describe the network of microservices that make up such applications and the interactions between them.
+The term service mesh is used to describe the network of microservices that make up such applications and the interactions between them.
 As a service mesh grows in size and complexity, it can become harder to understand and manage.
-Its requirements can include discovery, load balancing, failure recovery, metrics, and monitoring, and often more complex operational requirements such as A/B testing, canary releases, rate limiting, access control, and end-to-end authentication.
+Its requirements can include discovery, load balancing, failure recovery, metrics, and monitoring.
+A service mesh also often has more complex operational requirements, like A/B testing, canary releases, rate limiting, access control, and end-to-end authentication.

-Istio provides a complete solution to satisfy the diverse requirements of microservice applications by providing behavioral insights and operational control over the service mesh as a whole.
+Istio provides behavioral insights and operational control over the service mesh as a whole, offering a complete solution to satisfy the diverse requirements of microservice applications.
 It provides a number of key capabilities uniformly across a network of services:

 - **Traffic Management**.
 Control the flow of traffic and API calls between services, make calls more reliable, and make the network more robust in the face of adverse conditions.